Riesi/frog_emojis/README.md

 Have fun using them! 🐸

+A website which shows all frog images in the current repo can be found here: https://riesi.github.io/frog_emojis/

 ## License

 By contributing you agree to license your contribution under the terms of the GPLv3 (for code) and CC-BY 4.0 (for graphics) licenses.
 The corresponding license can be found in the LICENCE-CODE and LICENSE-GRAPHICS file respectively.
 The following links also reference the licenses: